 We are honored to present each of these extraordinary Homes for Heroes affiliates with 2018 Homes for Heroes Affiliate Awards in recognition of their committed effort to the mission of Homes for Heroes, for representing our core values, and for providing exceptional service and Hero Rewards® savings to the heroes in their community.

-If you started house searching it probably began online, browsing listings to see what is available and what they cost.
-This is a common first step.
-But consider this: the average home buyer will spend over four months house searching before they actually buy.
-During that time, you will compete with other home buyers to get the house you really want.
-To refine your house search, and make sure you’re ready to take action when you find the right house, we’ve outlined four tips to help you beat out other home buyers.
+Your house searching probably began online, browsing listings to see what is available and what they cost.
+If you’re looking for a competitive edge, you’ve come to the right place.
+Consider this: the average home buyer will spend over four months house searching before they actually buy.
+During that time you will compete with other home buyers to get the house you really want.
+To keep you from wasting time looking at less than desirable houses, and get you ready to take action when you find the right house, here are four important house searching tips to help you beat out other home buyers.

 As you begin the home buying process, one of the questions your real estate agent will ask is, “What are you looking for in a home?”
 It seems like a simple enough question, but there are many variables to consider.
 Knowing what to look for when buying a house, allows you to narrow down your house search.
 It will save you valuable time and help you find the right house for you and your family.
 The best exercise is to download the Homes for Heroes home buying checklist and follow this 3 step process.